 Distance: 3.2 miles

-This easy hike is perfect for late fall and winter as it’s pretty exposed and snakes through the desert below the colorful Rainbow Mountain.
+This easy hike is perfect for late fall and winter as it’s exposed and snakes through the desert below the colorful Rainbow Mountain.
 Since this is a loop trail, you can hike it in both directions.

 To get to the trailhead, drive to the Oak Creek Canyon Road parking lot.
 The hike is located at the end of the Scenic Loop Drive, and you need to make a right turn on Oak Creek Canyon Road and head toward the end of the road where you will find a small parking area.